DavidMercier/TriDiMap/docs/E_H.rst

    *Sectorized elastic modulus vs hardness plot with mean values and corresponding mechanical map*

-Automated cluster analysis (Gaussian Mixture Models, K-means,...)
+Automated cluster analysis (K-means, Gaussian Mixture, ...)
 ############################################

 Cluster analysis (or clustering) is an unsupervised machine learning task.
 For example, K-Means and Gaussian Mixtures (GMs) are both popular cluster analysis model for nanoindentation datasets.

-K-Means
+K-Means models
 +++++++++++++++++++++++++++

 The K-Means are often used for nanoindentation data clustering [#Koumoulos_2019]_, [#Konstantopoulos_2020]_, [#Alhamdani_2022]_ and [#Jentner_2023]_.
-Like explains in [#Koumoulos_2019], "the K-Means algorithm aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+Like explains in [#Koumoulos_2019]_, "the K-Means algorithm aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 The number of clusters is known and each point can belong only in one cluster.
 At first, random k cluster center points are generated and each data point is assigned to the cluster with the nearest center point (smallest Euclidean distance).
 Then, the mean of each cluster is calculated and the k cluster centers are replaced by the corresponding cluster mean.